terror/liam.rs/posts/Scripting-in-markdown.md

-I recently wrote yet another command-line utility in Rust called [`present`](https://github.com/terror/present) that lets you interpolate the standard output of arbitrary commands that get interpreted by the shell into a markdown file and I thought I'd share a bit about it here.
+I recently wrote yet another command-line utility in Rust called [`present`](https://github.com/terror/present) that lets you interpolate the standard output of arbitrary commands that get interpreted by the shell into a markdown file, and I thought I'd share a bit about it here.

----
+### The problem

 The main problem I kept running into that pushed me to write this tool was having to manually update the outputs of command line utility help messages in